Alfredredbird/tookie-osint/README.md

 # 🔎 Overview
-Alfred has a simple-to-use UI and is really straightforward. :D

-The main idea of Alfred is to discover usernames that are requested from an input.
+Alfred has a simple-to-use UI and is really straightforward. :D The main idea of Alfred is to discover usernames that are requested from an input.
 Alfred is successful at this task almost 90% of the time.
 Our tool was created by our Team and is available for your use.
+Our team does not take responsibility for any malicious actions and or responsibility caused by our tool.
 If you want to contribute, make a fork and make a pull request to submit your changes. :D